U.S.Avengers: Fictional team history

-During the "Opening Salvo" part of the Secret Empire storyline, Red Hulk stumbles upon the underground lair of Gorilla-Man and his army of Gorilla-Men.
-Gorilla-Man tries to remove Red Hulk's head in order to strengthen his Gorilla-Men army.
+In the Secret Empire storyline, Red Hulk encounters Gorilla-Man and his army of Gorilla-Men.
+Gorilla-Man tries to remove Red Hulk's head to strengthen his Gorilla-Men army.
 Squirrel Girl manages to defeat Gorilla-Man and his army with her flying squirrels.
 Meanwhile, Steve Rogers has a meeting with Roberto da Costa and scolds him for his recent actions and Cannonball decides to quit the team so he could live with his wife Smasher and their son.
 Roberto then sees footage of the attacks in Manhattan, deep space, and in Sokovia.
 Cannonball returns to Earth only to discover the Alpha Flight Space Program, the Guardians of the Galaxy, and the Ultimates' battle against the Chitauri.
-He joins the heroes in battle until one of the Chitauri Dragons eats Quasar and explodes, leaving both him and Quasar to be presumed dead.
+He joins the heroes in battle until one of the Chitauri dragons eats Quasar and explodes, leaving both him and Quasar to be presumed dead.
 When Roberto assembles the team, he is attacked by one of his scientists who has allied with Hydra.
-Meanwhile, the team arrives in Washington D.C. to confront Hydra when Red Hulk begins to attack them due to nanites that were injected in him, which starts to control him.
-When Pod and Squirrel Girl end up in Paris and are attacked by Hydra Agents, they are saved by the Champions of Europe consisting of Ares, Captain Britain, Excalibur, Guillotine, Outlaw, and Peregrine.
-Meanwhile, Cannonball is found by an alien, among the debris from the Chitauri battle, where it's revealed that he's still alive.
+Meanwhile, the team arrives in Washington D.C. to confront Hydra when Red Hulk begins to attack them due to being affected by mind-controlling nanomachines.
+When Pod and Squirrel Girl end up in Paris and are attacked by Hydra agents, they are saved by the Champions of Europe consisting of Ares, Captain Britain, Excalibur, Guillotine, Outlaw, and Peregrine.
+Meanwhile, Cannonball is found by an alien, among the debris from the Chitauri battle, where it is revealed that he is still alive.
 Red Hulk and Iron Patriot are captured and imprisoned when they see a nearly dead Roberto in one of the cells.
 While adjusting to prison life, Toni manages to heal Roberto just in time, when Hydra soldiers show up at their cell.
 Meanwhile, Cannonball is sold at an auction to a human named Howard Mason and Squirrel Girl and Enigma help the Champions of Europe in raiding a Hydra base.
-At the prison, Roberto manages to use his powers to defeat the guards and free Red Hulk from the nanites controlling him, while Squirrel Girl, Enigma and the Champions of Europe defeat the Hydra soldiers in Paris by destroying a helicarrier and releasing other captured heroes.
+At the prison, Roberto manages to use his powers to defeat the guards and free Red Hulk from the nanites controlling him, while Squirrel Girl, Enigma and the Champions of Europe defeat the Hydra soldiers in Paris by destroying a Helicarrier and releasing other captured heroes.
 Cannonball is later brought to an Earth-like American small town named Glenbrook.
 In the aftermath of the event, Roberto resigns from A.I.M. and is visited by Smasher who tells him that Cannonball is still alive.
-Meanwhile, Toni deactivates the Hydra nanites in Red Hulk's blood enabling him to return to normal and gets asked by A.I.M. agents to be the organization's new leader and Squirrel Girl and Enigma are seen fighting the Plunderer and Blue Streak who were attempting to rob from the Project P.E.G.A.S.U.S. facility.
+Meanwhile, Toni deactivates the Hydra nanites in Red Hulk's blood enabling him to return to normal and is asked by A.I.M. agents to be the organization's new leader.